GEB-model/GEB/docs/calibration.rst

            if score == 'KGE_discharge':
                scores.append(get_KGE_discharge(run_directory, individual, config, gauges, observed_streamflow))

 2. Determine the location of the gauge(s) for which you have observed discharge data.
-This should be a `.csv` file where the file name is the coordinates without a comma separation (in this example: "75.8477777 17.4130555.csv").
+Make sure the coordinates match with the location of the river in the model.
+Do this by checking the upstream_area file of your model (input/routing/kinematic/upstream_area) and checking the location of the gauge(s).
+The location of the gauge should be in the river.
+The observed discharge data should be stored as a `.csv` file where the file name is the coordinates without a comma separation (in this example: "75.8477777 17.4130555.csv").
 The first column should be "date" and the second "flow", i.e.:

    ::

        date, flow
        2001-07-21,184.8000031

+   Make sure to check which symbol is used as the seperator in the csv. file.
+In the calibration script, the comma (,) is assumed to be the seperator in the .csv file.

 3. Store this file in the location below:

    ::

        original_data/calibration/streamflow/75.8477777 17.4130555.csv

+   If this folder does not yet exist, create the folder manually and (if needed) change the path in the model.yml file.

 4. Next, add this location under `gauges` in the `model.yml` file and under `target_variables` and `report_cwatm`.
 See the example of the `model.yml` file below.